Tatwi/QBasic/MISC/README.md

 **MOVE#.BAS**
 Playing with the movement of an object and redrawing the screen.

+**SELECT.BAS**
+Testing a way to highlight a section of text and show some data related to it.
+Reads and reprints the characters from/to the screen directly.

 **TARRSZ.BAS**
 A program for testing the memory usage of 1 and 2 dimensional arrays of different variable types.